 01/31/2013.
-Remarks by Johan Visschedijk: "The XSB2C-1, BuNo 1758, was a conventional-looking two-seat all-metal low-wing monoplane that most impartial observers considered to be unusually close-coupled for a dive-bomber, which needed good directional stability.
+Remarks by Johan Visschedijk: "The XSB2C-1, BuNo.
+1758, was a conventional-looking two-seat all-metal low-wing monoplane that most impartial observers considered to be unusually close-coupled for a dive-bomber, which needed good directional stability.
 The short length was dictated by the size of the lifts on current aircraft carriers.

 The crew sat in tandem under a long canopy that faired into a collapsible rear turtle deck as on the SOCs and SBCs.
 To reduce storage space aboard ship, the outer wing panels folded hydraulically upward, outboard of the inward-retracting landing gear.
-Power plant was the new 1,700 hp Pratt & Whitney R-2800-8 Double Wasp, an eighteen-cylinder, twin-row radial.
+Power plant was the new 1,700 hp Pratt & Whitney R-2800-8 Double Wasp, an eighteen-cylinder, two-row radial.
 Split trailing edge dive-brakes were fitted to the center section and automatic leading edge slats were fitted to the outer two-thirds of each outer wing panel.

 Initial armament was a pair of 0.30 in (7.62 mm) machine guns in the nose and a pair of 0.50 in (12.7 mm) machine guns on a power-driven mount in the rear cockpit.
 An internal bomb bay could carry a 1,000 lb (454 kg) bomb.
 Displacement mechanism moved this bomb clear of the propeller arc before release during near-vertical dive bombing.